huyz/chromium-search-sync/README.md

 ### Core Functionality

 - **Cross-platform support**: Works on macOS, Linux, and Windows via Cygwin (Cygwin required on Windows)
+- **Multi-browser support**: Automatically detects and manages both Brave and Chrome browsers
-- **Profile discovery**: Automatically finds all Brave profiles (Default, Profile 1-N, System Profile)
+- **Profile discovery**: Automatically finds all browser profiles (Default, Profile 1-N, System Profile)
 - **Search engine listing**: View shortcuts for individual profiles or combined across all profiles
 - **Intelligent syncing**: Copies the most recent version of each shortcut to all profiles
 - **Safe deletion**: Remove shortcuts from all profiles with built-in protections